 The first off-line version of the PAULING FILE is limited to binary compounds.
 It contains 8'000 phase diagrams covering 2'300 binary systems, 28'300 structural data sets for more than 10'000 different phases, 3'000 experimental and 27'000 calculated diffraction patterns, and around 17'300 physical property entries.
 Thanks to internal links Crystal Structure, Physical Properties and Phase Diagram entries referring to the same phase can be retrieved together.
 The test tool Discovery for searching for hidden correlations between compound properties and elemental properties is provided with the database.

-Temporarily out of sales
+Out of sales

 Pearson's Crystal Data (off-line product)